status-im/status-mobile/doc/post-mortem.md

-This document MUST be updated everytime a PR has been identified has the source of a bug in develop.
+This document MUST be updated every time a PR has been identified has the source of a bug in develop.
 The post mortem analysis MUST include: the CAUSE of the bug, the RESOLUTION PROCESS and PREVENTION MEASURES.

 # "sql: no rows in result set" error on iOS login